How to learn Italian fast: 5 basic tricks and some grammar tips

 1. Written and spoken Italian are not that different!

-The Italian pronunciation is very regular, all vowels and consonants are pronounced and in particular the final ones.
-All Italian words end by vowel and this, being the bearer of information about the gender and number of nouns and adjectives and verbal endings, must always be pronounced clearly.
+The golden rule to know how to learn Italian fast is keeping in mind that the Italian pronunciation is very regular, all vowels and consonants are pronounced and in particular the final ones.
+All Italian words end by a vowel and this, being the bearer of information about the gender and number of nouns and adjectives and verbal endings, must always be pronounced clearly.

 2. Say the doubles correctly